ricky122-5/allocationbacktester/README.md

 - Machine learning-based fill probability estimation

 ## Results
+We assume a flat 30 cents per share taker fee and a 2 cents per share maker rebate on every venue.
 The backtest optimizes the parameters and reports:
 - Optimal parameter values
 - Average execution price for each strategy